 8:30am Depart Central Coast after home pick up service

 9:30am Morning tea - Cumberland State Forest

-12-2pm Walk around the Mt Tomah Botanic Garden & enjoy lunch (BYO or purchase from the cafe)
+12-2pm Free time to walk around Mt Tomah Botanic Garden & enjoy lunch

 2:15pm Bilpin Fruit Bowl - grab a coffee to go &/or an apple pie for dessert